-HI works in Yemen to support vulnerable people and persons with disabilities as well as those injured in the regional conflict, which has affected the country since March 2015.
-The organization also supports NGOs to better include persons with disabilities in the emergency response.
+HI works in Yemen to support people with disabilities as well as those injured in the regional conflict, which has affected the country since March 2015.
+The organization also supports NGOs to better serve people with disabilities in the emergency response.

 Injured after a bombing on her hometown, Bushra, pictured here, was provided with a walker and psychosocial support sessions. | © HI

-Since its return to Yemen in 2014, HI has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to frontlines.
+Since its return to Yemen in 2014, Humanity & Inclusion has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on people with disabilities or injuries and meeting the most urgent needs, as close as possible to the frontlines.

-The organization currently works in health establishments (hospitals and rehabilitation centers) in Sana’a, Hajjah, Aden Lajih, and Taizz governorates.
-Teams provide physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left behind by the conflict.
-HI also delivers training and awareness-raising sessions to the physical therapists and other medical staff working on rehabilitation care and managing war injuries.
+The organization currently works in hospitals and rehabilitation centers in Sana’a, Hajjah, Aden Lajih, and Taizz governorates.
+Teams provide physical rehabilitation and psychosocial support to people injured or left behind by the conflict.
+HI also delivers training and awareness-raising sessions to physical therapists and other medical staff working on rehabilitation care and treating war injuries.

-HI supports the humanitarian organizations working in Yemen to ensure that vulnerable people (people with disabilities, isolated people, women, elder peoples or children) are better taken into account within the humanitarian interventions and are not left out.
+HI supports humanitarian organizations working in Yemen to ensure that people with disabilities and individuals living in situations of vulnerability are better taken into account within the humanitarian interventions and are not left out.
 HI also raises the awareness of people to the risks linked to the presence of explosive devices and mines.

 Following its reunification in 1991, Yemen has been subject to chronic political instability and a catastrophic economic situation.
 Since 2011, the country has experienced a new spiral of violence which has culminated in a civil war opposing diverse political factions.